-There are good Project Managers in software development outsourcing process.
-They are used to analyzing their teams’ challenges and approaches, meeting the client’s expectations and using tools and methods they work with as much effectively as possible.
+There are good Project Managers in the software development outsourcing process.
+They are used to analyzing their teams’ challenges and approaches, meeting the client’s expectations, and using tools and methods they work with as much effect as possible.
 There are smart Project Managers.
 They foresee their teams’ challenges and approaches, exceed the client’s expectations, and look for new tools and methods that can be used more effectively than the ones they used to work with.

 Project management trends in software dev outsourcing

 As you may guess smart PMs are more valued, and, thus, more paid.
 A key point here is that besides their routine work they are constantly searching for the solutions in order to apply the best.

 For the last decade, a lot of companies (especially, start-ups) refuse using strict hierarchy in the organization.
 That’s why some employees often share some responsibilities with their colleagues or work on a few positions at the same time.
 In many IT companies, Project Managers additionally function as Business Analysts and QA Leads.
 This is the reason why strategic thinking becomes one of the most important skills for a PM.

 Since they manage the creation of technology, service, product, or a just certain feature, they become responsible not only for the quality of the project, deadlines, and the financial results but also for an individual philosophy of the project.

 As far as PMs’ influence growth they are used to developing design thinking which requires the knowledge of engineering practices combined with some ideas and solutions from design, business, and social fields.